susom/redcap-em-clinical-data-conduit/README.md

 Thus, in order for my local REDCap server to correctly point to my local STARR-API server's metadata endpoint, I use `http://host.docker.internal:8889/duster/api/v1/metadata`.

 #### STARR-API Config Webservice URL
+You may set this to `https://starr-dev.med.stanford.edu/duster/api/v1/config`.

-Until DUSTER's STARR-API backend goes into production, this URL should point to your local STARR-API deployment's endpoint for saving a DUSTER project config in starrapi db.
+Alternatively, this URL may instead point to your local STARR-API deployment's endpoint for saving a DUSTER project config in starrapi db.
 The URL pathname is `/duster/api/v1/config`.
 >##### Example
 >My local STARR-API server listens at `http://127.0.0.1:8889` or `http://localhost:8889`.